Description:

 Once eligibility is determined, enrolled participants are randomized into one of two groups:

-- Group A will start with carboplatin first, given every 21 days for up to 10 cycles, then
+- Group A will start with carboplatin (IV) first, given every 21 days, then have the

-have the option to switch to the second treatment with docetaxel every 21 days.
+option to switch to the second treatment with olaparib taken daily, (orally) with cycles

-have the option to switch to the second treatment with carboplatin every 21 days.
+the option to switch to the second treatment with carboplatin (IV) every 21 days.

-Both study drugs in this trial are currently FDA approved, and are given intravenously (IV)
+Both study drugs in this trial are currently FDA approved, and are prescribed at the

-at the participating VAMC clinical sites per institutional guidelines.
+participating VAMC clinical sites per institutional guidelines.
+Carboplatin given in IV is

 Participants are monitored for health and body function, cancer progression, toxicity and